 The Trial 2 results basically confirm the results from Trial 1.
-However, Trial 2 seems to suggest that the higher hazard to salamanders from anticoagulants if from dermal exposure versus oral exposure.
+However, Trial 2 seems to suggest that the higher hazard to Batrachoseps from anticoagulants is from dermal exposure versus oral exposure.
 This could be determined because we had enough slender salamanders to separate the two types of exposure into separate groups.
 It is cautioned, however, that we gave very high exposure rates to the salamanders in this study (Figure 1).
 In an aerial broadcast baiting in an invasive rodent eradication project would result in much lower dermal exposure to all animals.
-Trial 2 also presents a worst case scenario.
+Trial 2 also presents a worst-case scenario.

 The residue levels in this study were so low that our Analytical Chemistry Unit had to modify the normal method of detection.
 Normally they use High Performance Liquid Chromatography (HPLC) or the more sensitive mass spectrometer.
-In the case of this study, they combined those methods which greatly increasing the sensitivity and gave a much greater probably of detecting residues.
+In the case of this study, they combined those methods (HPLC-MS) which greatly increases the sensitivity and probability of detecting residues.

 With regard to the residues levels in crickets fed rodenticides, we need to clarify an early assumption that we made.
 When we first tried to feed rodenticides to crickets, all the crickets died shortly thereafter.
 We assumed crickets might be sensitive to anticoagulants even though most invertebrates are known to not be sensitive to anticoagulants.
 Because of the early result, for the study we chose to dust crickets with powdered anticoagulants before feeding them to the salamanders.
 However, when we later fed rodenticides to crickets, all the crickets survived.
 We now surmise that we got a bad batch of crickets early on in the study.
 Later batches of crickets did just fine and were used in the study without problems.
 This is consistent with the scientific literature which has shown little or no impacts to invertebrates from anticoagulants even though some have been found to have substantial residues in them.